So, what are the best white paint colors to use on your trim and baseboards ?

 Is there a bad color?

-The top choices for trim are the three white paint colors mentioned above:
+The top choices for are the three white trim colors mentioned today:

 - White Dove by Benjamin Moore